-We’ve all had the experience of shopping and finding an outfit that we felt was so perfect for us, only to bring it home and realise we will never wear it.
+We’ve all had the experience of shopping and finding an outfit that we felt was perfect for us, only to bring it home and realise we will never wear it.

 You will save far more time, money and energy in the long run if, before you decide to act, you take the time to consider, to ponder what you are drawn to acting on.

 - Then after each goal write the reactions you have about it.
 Give yourself time to allow any reactions to come to your awareness.
-Some might be supportive of your goal and some might be against it.
+Some reactions might be supportive of your goal and some might be against it.

-- If you feel ready, make a decision about each goal if you wish to, but remember to hold onto the opposite viewpoints.
-Don’t push them away, but take them on the journey with you – just as you would take a toddler to a supermarket even though she would prefer to go to the park.
+- If you feel ready, make a decision about what you want to do regarding each choice.
+But remember to hold onto the opposite viewpoints.
+Don’t push them away, but take them on the journey with you – just as you’d take a toddler to the supermarket even though she’d much prefer to go to the park.

 Maybe you need more information, maybe you need more time to become aware of what feels best for you.